The Novice’s Guide to Your First Overlanding Experience

 Overland but not overwrought,

-Thanks for the tips!23 March 2020I'm still new to overlanding even if I'm a bit used to just the usual camping experiences.
+Thanks for the tips!By: Earnest Tyrell on 23 March 2020I'm still new to overlanding even if I'm a bit used to just the usual camping experiences.
 I can see there are quite a few big differences like actually using your own vehicle for the ride.